tektoncd/website/DEVELOPMENT.md

    documentation and those changes will immediately show up in the browser after you save.

+To debug issues only present in the production build, you can run the Netlify production build locally:

+`URL=http://localhost:8888 npx netlify serve`

 The `sync.py` script clones the required repositories to a local cache folder, by default `sync/.cache`.
 You can modify content and create commits in your local cache to test changes to the original docs.